-You can use any or all of the resources linked below with attribution
+You can use any or all of the resources linked below with attribution when appropriate

 Jonathan Haidt lays out his own model for the relationship between Intuition and Reason.
-Below is a handout adapted from his book, The Righteous Mind in which he lays out the metaphor of the rider and the elephant.
+Below is a handout adapted from his book, The Righteous Mind, in which he lays out the metaphor of the rider and the elephant.
 This handout has a lot of utility when studying ethics and the WOKs associated with how we decide what we think is right.

 Haidt further examines how we use these competing impulses to make moral judgments.
 How “moral reasoning” is often a after the fact rationalization of what we intuitively believe to be correct.
 Here is an adaptation of some of his ideas along with possible prompts to get students thinking.

 Implicit Bias and the Implicit Adaptive Test (IAT)